 In light of the valid and useful challenge of naturalism, Christianity needs to update its core assumptions and revision its theology and spirituality accordingly.
 And to achieve this revisioning and place Christianity on more solid footing in the postsecular, post Christian world now unfolding requires developing what I call an evidential theology.

 TOWARD AN EVIDENTIAL THEOLOGY

-To return spirituality to its proper tasks will require a renewed willingness to practice it within its natural scope and the careful balance of various forms of theological reasoning, namely a regaining of familiarity with mythopoetic language and illyative reasoning, and an updating of theological claims through the application of evidential reasoning.
+To return Christianity to a healthier, reasoned, and vibrant state will require a willingness to rethink the tradition through various forms of theological reasoning, namely a regaining of familiarity with mythopoetic language and illyative reasoning, and an updated interpretation of theological claims through the application of evidential reasoning.

-The claims of any discipline or form of analysis must align with reality.
+The claims of any discipline or form of analysis must align with reality, and theology is no exception.
 Such a requirement derives from the heart of realism and reason itself.
 Theology and religion are not exempt from such requirements.
 Theological claims must be reasonably explained, justified, and verified.
 To the degree they cannot pass such testing, they should be put aside.